Lartu/ldpl/docs/data.md

     :::coffeescript
     foo is number
     bar is text
-    foobar is map of list of text
+    foobar is map of lists of text

 In the case above, **foobar** is a **map of lists of text values**.